 Every dream house needs sleepy time.

 Before babies ever start crawling, parents know they need to childproof every room of their homes.
 But did you know drywall can help reduce noise in your home, too?
-National Gypsum’s SoundBreak® XP® Drywall gives babies a quiet place to sleep, even when the TV is on down the hall.
+Install National Gypsum’s SoundBreak® XP® Drywall when constructing your new home, or add SoundBreak XP Retrofit® Board to your existing drywall to give babies a quiet place to sleep, even when the TV is on down the hall.
 Plus PURPLE® products have achieved GREENGUARD GOLD Certification for indoor air quality – so you can breathe easier knowing what’s behind the wall is safe for every member of the family, including the new addition.

-How does SoundBreak® XP® Drywall soundproof a room?
+How do SoundBreak® XP® Drywall products soundproof a room?

-While there’s no such thing as completely soundproof drywall, SoundBreak® XP® Drywall can drastically reduce the amount of noise you hear between rooms from music, television, conversation, a baby crying or dogs barking.
+While there’s no such thing as completely soundproof drywall, by installing SoundBreak® XP® Drywall or adding SoundBreak XP Retrofit® Board Board to existing drywall you can drastically reduce the amount of noise you hear between rooms from music, television, conversation, a baby crying or dogs barking.

 Want to hear the difference?
 Check out our SoundBreak® XP® demo.